posted by Jennie on Feb 25

 You can probably guess where we went first day of the week.
 We went insulation material and flush doors (for the second floor T&B) shopping!
 Not my kind of home shopping but we have got to do anyway.
 Putting it off will delay everything else in the house construction.

 image from bwg enterprises

 All this home item canvassing and shopping is making me learn a bunch of new things all at the same time.
 It can be fun!
 But it also requires some discipline to resist on acquiring things that are not part of the plan.
-After settling on purchasing the water closet and lavatory package at the section right beside Resmed S9 Elite CPAP Machine where other ventilation and humidifiers sit in our favorite depot, we went right ahead and purchase the insulation material we need.
+After settling on purchasing the water closet and lavatory package, we went right ahead and picked out the insulation material that we need.

 I am sure there are a handful more reasons why people should consider roof/ceiling insulation in their houses.
 But here are the 2 main reasons why we are installing one:

 1. It helps with the humidity as it drops the temperature from 5 to 10 degrees during summer.

 2. Energy saving.
 Since the heat will not be so bad, we will not be using airconditioning as often.

 Today’s innovations are really impressive.
 Did you know that insulation paints are now available commercially?
 Now, I am not so sure how that delivers but it can be a good alternative.
 Because apparently, the downside of having insulations installed in between roofs and ceilings is that when the time comes that there’s a hole that needs to be fixed in the roof, it might be extra challenging for it to be located.
 But if you have experienced summer in Manila (which is not so far behind), that is a small price to pay for a more comfortable home brought by this insulation contraption.